magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/toolbar.md

 ## Overview

-To add a custom toolbar to a Page Builder content block:
+To add a custom toolbar to a Page Builder content type:
 1. [Add a toolbar configuration](#toolbarConfig)
 2. [Add a toolbar template](#toolbarTpl)

 ## Add a toolbar configuration

-To add a Toolbar configuration to your content block, you need to create a new instance of the `Toolbar` class, then add configuration options to it.
+To add a Toolbar configuration to your content type, you need to create a new instance of the `Toolbar` class, then add configuration options to it.

-An example implementation can be found in the Heading content block:
+An example implementation can be found in the Heading content type:
 `app/code/Magento/PageBuilder/view/adminhtml/web/ts/js/content-type/heading/preview.ts`

 In the Heading example, the `Toolbar` constructor requires its parent preview and the toolbar options you want to include as follows: